________________________________________________________________________ Click on image to download

 The second edition is mainly an update on the first edition, with new sections on emerging technologies such as serious games, virtual and augmented reality and artificial intelligence, with more activities and feedback via podcasts.

 The book has proved immensely popular.
-It has been downloaded more than 500,000 times and translated into eight languages.
+It has been accessed more than one million times and translated into eight languages.
 It has been adopted in many courses as the course textbook, especially in teacher education.

 There are many misconceptions about online learning.
 At the same time, there are legitimate concerns about online learning being more work or about the quality of online instruction.
 Reading Teaching in a Digital Age (see above) might help dispel the misconceptions and the concerns, but instructors resistant to online learning are not likely to engage with a 500 page textbook in the first place.